-This certificate prepares students with the skills to update a work based engineering apprenticeship leading into a range of careers as an engineering tradesperson within the engineering and manufacturing industries.
+Certificate II in Engineering Pathways Studies prepares students with the skills to update a work based engineering apprenticeship leading into a range of careers as an engineering tradesperson within the engineering and manufacturing industries.
 This occupation includes roles for conception, design, manufacture, assembly, installation, repair, replacement, packaging and sales of a wide range of products.